pohldaniel/Cube3D/README.md

 git lfs clone https://github.com/pohldaniel/Cube3D.git C:\Cube

 #Certificate Setup
-- install Cyggwin with openssl and jq
+- install Cyggwin with "openssl" and "jq" and "dos2unix"
 - open Cygwin and change directory to vault-terraform subfolder "cd /cygdrive/c/Cube/vault-terraform"
+- run the command "dos2unix create-initial-certs"
 - run the command "./create-initial-certs"
 - unfortunately it seems there is no possibility to create the needed truststore with openssl so it has to be done manually
   * Copy the Certificate cube-iss.crt to the used JDK e.g. C:\JDKs\jdk-22.0.2\bin and run the command